mangoweb-sylius/SyliusOrderCommentsPlugin/README.md

 * Click on `Orders` in the `Sales` section in main menu
 * Select the order you want to check
 * Write your note or email content into the `OrderMessage` panel
-* Check the `Send email` option if you want to send an email to the customer
+* Check the `Send to customer` option if you want to send an email to the customer
 * Click `Send` button below

 ## Development